wazo-platform/xgong/README.md

 Configuration
 =============

-Create the directory /etc/jenkins-gong and copy the file config.ini into it.
+Create the directory /etc/jenkins-gong and copy the file jenkins_gong/config/config.ini into it.
 You will probably want to edit the file afterwards and change the url or the extension

 Dialplan